-The immense power of value co-creation arises from leveraging the PIE X lens in interactive ecosystems with a collaborative innovation process that harnesses the insights, knowledge, skills, and ingenuity of all stakeholding individuals-as-experiencers, in a mutually valuable manner.
-This requires adaptive design of offerings and management systems, which must constantly co-evolve as a function of the co-creative interactions and organizational change it fosters.
-As Ramaswamy and Gouillart (21b, p.252 noted in their co-creation manifesto: "The co-creative enterprise has the power to transform relationships among individuals and institutions.
-The evolution toward a co-creative economy rests on the convergence of private, social, and public sector enterprises around productive and meaningful human experiences, and the realization of human potential."
-56
+The immense power of value co-creation arises from leveraging the PIE X ecosystem lens with a collaborative innovation process that harnesses the insights, knowledge, skills, and ingenuity of all stakeholding individuals-as-experiencers, in a mutually valuable manner.
+This requires co-creative design of organizations and management systems, which must constantly co-evolve as a function of the co-creative interactions it fosters.
+As Ramaswamy and Gouillart (2010b, p.252) noted in their co-creation manifesto: "The co-creative enterprise has the power to transform relationships among individuals and institutions.
+The evolution toward a co-creative economy rests on the convergence of private, social, and public sector enterprises around productive and meaningful human experiences, and the realization of human potential."54